Skip to main content

 About the author

-Chris Taylor is the founder of FlowLister and an active eBay reseller.
-He's sold on eBay since 2020 (5+ years), runs Taylor Family Store with 540+ live listings, and has personally published 299+ AI-generated listings in the last 30 days using the same tool reviewed on this blog.
+Chris Taylor is the founder of FlowLister and a full-time eBay reseller.
+He's sold on eBay since 2020 and runs Taylor Family Store with 4,000+ active listings, most of it sourced through Kingman Estates, his family's BBB-accredited estate-liquidation business in Mohave County, Arizona.
+He founded Taylor Family Software, the Christian-owned studio behind FlowLister, and mentors local teens through Tools for Teens.
 Every tool review here is tested on real inventory, not press releases.
 More about Chris →